Seventh Life Care Center of Elkhorn resident dies; more coronavirus testing under way

-Another resident at the Life Care Center of Elkhorn has died, the seventh presumed victim of a coronavirus outbreak at the nursing home.
+Another resident of the Life Care Center of Elkhorn has died, the seventh presumed victim of a coronavirus outbreak at the nursing home.

-After talking with state and Douglas County health officials, the Omaha long-term care facility will re-test all residents who initially tested negative during a mass-testing event on May 11.
-Thirteen residents remain at the facility who tested negative.
+After talking with state and Douglas County health officials, the Omaha long-term care facility will retest all residents who initially tested negative during a mass testing event on May 11.
+Thirteen residents who tested negative remain at the facility.

 Seventy-nine residents were initially tested, and 60 have come down with COVID-19 since the first case emerged on April 27.
 Twenty-eight workers have tested positive, too, and 59 have tested negative.